 Goals, Topics, and Objectives

-- To develop succinct understanding and appreciation to the history and development of contemporary art since the middle of the twentieth century
+Demonstrate an understanding, awareness and appreciation to the history and development of contemporary art since the middle of the twentieth century

-- To understand the historic artistic interaction of contemporary art trends with major cultural developments throughout the world during the contemporary era.
+Understand the historic artistic interaction of contemporary art trends with major cultural developments throughout the world during the contemporary era.